Zettlr/zettlr-docs/docs/en/getting-started/a-note-on-security.md

 This way, even if there is a way for bad actors to compromise your computer via Zettlr that we do not yet know about (a so-called "zero day exploit"), it won't work because you removed the potentially harmful code beforehand.

+!!! note

-> **Rule of thumb**: If a Markdown document contains almost exclusively HTML code, this should raise your suspicion.
+    **Rule of thumb**: If a Markdown document contains almost exclusively HTML code, this should raise your suspicion.
 Markdown syntax is not of much use for malicious actors, so they will try to inject their code with HTML instead.

 ## Templates Downloaded from the Internet